google/syzkaller/docs/syscall_descriptions.md

 install, `sudo apt-get update && sudo apt-get upgrade` might be required to make this more efficient.

-If you want to fuzz the new subsystem that you described locally, you may find the `enable_syscalls` configuration parameter useful to specifically target the new system calls.
+If you want to fuzz only the new subsystem that you described locally, you may find the `enable_syscalls` configuration parameter useful to specifically target the new system calls.

 When updating existing syzkaller descriptions, note, that unless there's a drastic